OpenAPI And Contract

 One runtime contract should feed the docs, SDKs, and examples.

-Persistly keeps the public save-sync surface intentionally small.
+Persistly keeps the public account/slot sync surface explicit.
 The docs should not reinterpret it differently from the SDK repos or the exported contract bundle.

 Bundle Contents